Princess Jyotshana Basnyat of Nepal

-Princess Jyotshana Rajya Lakshmi Devi Shah of Nepal is a member of the former Nepalese royal family.
-Jyotshana and her husband, diplomat Singha Bahadur Basnyat, have worked to internationally promote Nepalese culture.
+Princess Jyotshana Rajya Lakshmi Devi Basnyat of Nepal is a member of the former Nepalese royal family.
+Jyotshana and her late husband, diplomat Singha Bahadur Basnyat, have worked to internationally promote Nepalese culture.

 Background

 Princess Jyotshana's father, Prince Basundhara of Nepal, was a son of King Tribhuvan.
 Jyotshana's mother, Princess Helen Shah, was from the aristocratic Rana dynasty.
 Her mother's sister Princep married Prince Himalaya, another son of King Tribhuvan.

-Princess Jyotshana has two sisters: Princess Jayanti, who was killed in the Nepalese royal massacre, and Ketaki Chester, who renounced her title.
+Princess Jyotshana has two sisters: Princess Jayanti, who was killed in the Nepalese royal massacre, and Ketaki Chester, who was severely injured (she renounced her title in the '70s).

 Marriage and children

 In 1974, Princess Jyotshana married Dr. Singha Bahadur Basnyat (died on 5 February 2019), a diplomat of Basnyat family of Dilli Bazar, in Kathmandu.